Spring Garden Revival

 • Increased disease pressure (e.g., summer patch, necrotic ring spot)

-• Drought stress during dry periods If these indicators are present, dethatching is recommended, but only when soil is moist—not saturated—to avoid compaction and rutting.
+If these indicators are present, dethatching is recommended, but only when soil is moist—not saturated—to avoid severe rutting and compaction.

 Riverside Environmental Commission Requirements for Dethatching Near Wetlands & Protected Areas